 Conclusion

 However, laser printing has clear limits.
 Toner sits on the paper’s surface, making photos look flat.
-Smooth color transitions, skin tones, and deep shadows often lose detail.
+Smooth colour transitions, skin tones, and deep shadows often lose detail.
 Laser-printed photos can’t match inkjet prints.
 Even with the best paper and settings, they lack softness, colour depth, and realism.

 The right choice depends on your goal.
 If you print a lot of photos, a laser printer is a good choice.
 It gives fast output.
 It’s also great for documents with images.
 If you need family photos, portraits, or great images, go for an inkjet printer.
 A photo lab is also a good choice.